Contemplating whether you need to back up your SaaS data? The short answer: yes!

 When data loss occurs, it’s likely not the fault of Google or Microsoft.
 With a cloud-to-cloud backup solution, however, businesses own the data from the moment a backup begins without limits around point-in-time.

-For more on why SaaS isn’t backup, stay tuned for more blog posts in this series.
 To learn even more about why you should protect SaaS data for apps such as Google and Office 365, download our eBook, Making the Case for Cloud-to-Cloud Backup!